Navya Mobility is developing autonomous driving electric buses and other services that create new value in transportation.

 With the aim of improving mobility in the city center, a demonstration experiment is held every year to implement regular operation.
 This year, the fifth one, was held on a grand scale in conjunction with a town event, and it was confirmed that awareness of autonomous driving bus has increased.
 Efforts are underway to obtain useful data for implementation, such as verifying the communication status of remote monitoring and driving routes.

 ARMA has been adopted for the first regular operation of a autonomous driving bus led by a local government in Japan.
-Four years have passed since the bus began operation, and it has steadily established itself in the area.
-As a daily route connecting the town, it contributes to improving convenience for residents and promoting mobility.
+Four years have passed since the bus began operation, and it has steadily become established in the local area.
+As a community route connecting the town, it contributes to improving convenience for residents and promoting mobility.
 In addition, autonomous driving bus is monitored in real time from a remote monitoring center, supporting safe and smooth operation.

-It operates regularly as a free shuttle bus within the shopping center.
-Starting in August 2024, it will be the first in Japan to operate a Level 4 (fully autonomous driving without a driver) bus on sunny days only.
-It provides facility visitors with the convenience of moving around the premises and an opportunity to experience autonomous driving technology.
+It operates regularly as a free shuttle bus within the commercial facility.
+From August 2024, it will become the first in Japan to operate Level 4 (fully autonomous driving without a driver) buses on clear days only.
+This provides facility visitors with convenient on-site transportation and an opportunity to experience autonomous driving technology.

 *1: As of January 2025 *2: As of the end of December 2024